Fojta/Testing-App-QA/README.md

 ***ENGLISH***

-Application QA team that I helped improve and implement new features during my internship.
+Application of QA team that I helped improve and implement new features during my internship.

  *static/css* - contains a CSS file.
 Customizing the appearance of a website using bootstrap.